maldoinc/wireup/docs/pages/interfaces.md

 # Working with Interfaces

-When you're autowiring services, you might want to inject an interface rather than the concrete implementation directly.
+When you're autowiring dependencies, you might want to inject an interface rather than the concrete implementation directly.
 Since Python doesn't have built-in interfaces, you can leverage any class that's marked as abstract within the container.

 The following code registers `Engine` as an interface.
 This implies that `Engine` can't be directly injected.
-Instead, a service that implements the interface must be present and also be registered in the container.
+Instead, a dependency that implements the interface must be present and also be registered in the container.

 ```python
 @container.abstract